Plazide/fauna-gql-upload/README.md

 ### Config file

-If you need to customize paths or set a different environment variable name for your secret key, you can create a `.fauna.json` file.
+If you need to customize paths or set a different environment variable name for your secret key, you can create a configuration file called `.fauna.json` in your project root.
+The name of this file can be customized using the `--config` command-line option (see [Command-line options](#command-line-options) for more info).

 It takes the following properties: